SeanFitz1997/CS3012-Lowest_Common_Ancestor-/README.md

 ## Measuring_Software_Engineering_Report
 ### (Assignment 4)
-A wriiten report on the ways in which the software engineering process can be measured and assesed.
+A written report on the ways in which the software engineering process can be measured and assesed.
 In particular I descuss the **Metrics** used, **Computationial platforms** available to preform this analysis, the **algorithmic approachs** available, and the **ethical concerns** involed with this analysis.

 ## Github_Access
 ### (Assignment 5)